 The first thing you should do upon hitting a plateau is try to determine the cause.
 Could you be eating more calories than you think?
-Research shows that most people underreport the number of calories they eat - it's not that they're lying, they just don't know how to make an accurate assessment of how much they're eating.
-And even if you're eating less calories than before you lost the weight, you could be eating just enough to maintain your current weight at your current activity level.
-It is important to keep in mind that as you lose weight, your metabolism slows down because there is less of you to fuel, both at rest and during activity.
+Research shows that most people under-report the number of calories they eat-it's not that they're lying; they just don't know how to make an accurate assessment of how much they're eating.
+And even if you're eating fewer calories than before you lost the weight, you could be eating just enough to maintain your current weight at your current activity level.

+Unfortunately, people's bodies adjust their metabolism to resist weight change.
+This means that you burn fewer calories when you start consuming fewer calories.
 So, while a diet of 1,800 calories per day helped you lose a certain amount of weight, if you've hit a plateau, it could be that 1,800 calories is the exact amount you need to stay at your current weight.